k3vonk/UCD-Ruby-Exam-Sample-Answers/README.md

-# Ruby_SampleExam_Answers
-To learn more about Ruby, I took on a bunch of sample exam questions and tried completing the task given.
+# UCD Ruby Exam Sample Answers
+To strategically enhance my knowledge of Ruby and to familiarize the underlying exam layout;
+I challenged myself by answering past exam Ruby code challenges.

 Based on UCD exam papers for COMP30070.